"Final Fantasy XII" Beginner's Tips

 Button Mashing: How To Activate/Use Quickenings Once You've Acquired Them

 Okay.
 Assume your characters have Quickenings.
-There's gold bars next to their names in the battle screen, because you've used Ethers or the Charge technique to restore their MP or otherwise found a way to reserve enough MP so that their Quickenings are available.
+There are gold bars next to their names in the battle screen, because you've used Ethers or the Charge technique to restore their MP or otherwise found a way to reserve enough MP so that their Quickenings are available.

 How do you start a Quickening chain?